simi-hub/Java_Applications/README.md

 Most of this program contain questions found online randomly that is answered.
 This is not a project in any way.
 This is just questions answered from the internet

-**(Files that end in .md contain the description of the code, actual code is in .java file)
+**(Files that end in .md and .java have the same content.
+Both contain description and source code)